 He served as staff liaison to NUCA’s Government Relations and Political Action Committee and Damage Prevention Committee.
 In his 12 years with NUCA, he secured appearances for and prepared 16 witnesses representing NUCA before several House and Senate committees.
 Eben also served as manager of the Clean Water Council (CWC), a coalition of some 40 national organizations representing underground utility construction contractors, design professionals, manufacturers and suppliers, labor representatives and other organizations committed to ensuring a healthy quality of life through sound environmental infrastructure.

-In April of 2012, Eben founded Wyman Associates, a government relations firm located just outside of Washington, D.C.
+In April of 2012, Eben founded Wyman Associates, a government relations firm located in Washington, D.C.
 Wyman Associates currently represents several national organizations representing contractors, manufacturers and distributors in the natural gas pipeline construction industry, power and communications construction industry, and plastics pipe industry.
 Issues of interest include federal energy policy, infrastructure investment, broadband deployment and telecommunications policy, tax reform, labor policy, and state damage prevention laws and enforcement practices.
-Eben also helps manage the Sustainable Water Infrastructure Coalition, a group of some 30 corporations, national and state associations, and public entities working collectively to increase private and public sector investment in water infrastructure markets across America.